VPN‘s were never intended for the average online user

 The only catch is that most of the time, viewers need to be physically located in the country of origin.

 Nothing is more frustrating than getting blocked from your favourite e-commerce site while travelling.
-If this happens to you while travelling through Europe, it’s probably because of GDPR privacy rules in the EU.
+For instance, if you’re travelling through Europe, and this happens to you, it’s probably because of GDPR privacy rules in the EU.

 Take ModCloth, an American online retailer of indie and vintage-inspired women’s clothing which isn’t accessible to anyone in the EU.
-The screenshot above is the message I get when I try to access their site from France.
+The screenshot below is the message I get when I try to access their site from France.
+I can’t even browse their products.
+I just see this annoying message.

 It’s not just shopping sites and video streaming sites that can block you from viewing their content based on your location.
 I followed a link to a youth soccer organization in Salt Lake City and was greeted with the following page.